 Accreditations: Middle States Commission on Higher Education, American Council of Occupational Therapy Education (ACOTE), Accreditation Council for Business Schools and Programs (ACBSP), Commission on Accreditation of Allied Health Education Programs (CAAHEP), Commission on Collegiate Nursing Education (CCNE), Council on Social Work Education (CSWE), PA State Board of Nursing Approval, PA Department of Education (PDE), Competency and Credentialing Institute.

 Campus: The 121-acre campus in historic Berks County is situated three miles from center-city Reading in the scenic Blue Mountain area of Eastern Pennsylvania.
 There are two satellite centers in Philadelphia and Pottsville (Schuylkill County).

 Enrollment: About 3,000 students attend Alvernia, including 1,500 traditional undergraduates.
 Over 77% of first-year students live on campus.

 Faculty: Our professors are accomplished scholars, experts in their fields, and supportive mentors.
-The student-to-faculty ratio is 12:1.
-Most classes are 20 students or fewer.
+Alvernia has an average 12:1 student-faculty ratio, with fewer than 20 students in most classes.

 Student Activities: More than 55 student groups, including intramural and intercollegiate sports, academic clubs, honor societies, student government, and faith-based, arts, environmental, and service clubs.